 Of interest is also the role of quark mass effects in the production of quarks and gluons in $e^+e^-$-annihilations.
 Jet definition schemes, event shape variables, heavy flavour momentum correlations~\cite{BBU,Rodrigo,Nason} and the polarization of the gluon~\cite{GKL1} are affected by the presence of quark masses for charm and bottom quarks even when they are produced at the scale of the $Z^0$ mass.
 A careful investigation of quark mass effects in $e^+e^-$-annihilations may even lead to an alternative determination of the quark mass values~\cite{BBU,Rodrigo,Nason,Grunberg}.
 There is an obvious interest in quark mass effects for $(t\bar t)$-production where quark mass effects cannot be neglected in the envisaged range of energies to be covered by the proposed International Linear Collider (ILC).
 At the low mass end quark mass effects are important in the $m_q\to 0$ calculation of radiative corrections to quark polarization variables because residual mass effects change the naive non-flip pattern of the $m_q=0$ polarization results~\cite{KPT,GKT2}.
 In QED the same $O(\alpha/\pi)$ residual mass effects have been widely discussed in polarized lepton production~\cite{LeeNau,Smi,Was:1986dv} and polarization effects in lepton decays~\cite{Falk,Fischer:2002hn,trentadue}.

-In this report we provide analytical results for the $O(\alpha_s)$ radiative corrections to the longitudinal spin-spin correlation asymmetry (called longitudinal spin-spin asymmetry for short) and its polar angle dependence for massive quark pairs produced in $e^+e^-$-annihilations.
+In this report we provide analytical results for the $O(\alpha_s)$ radiative corrections to the longitudinal spin--spin correlation asymmetry (called longitudinal spin--spin asymmetry for short) and its polar angle dependence for massive quark pairs produced in $e^+e^-$-annihilations.
 This goes beyond the calculation of Ref.~\cite{TBP2,GKL2} where the polar angle dependence was averaged over.
-In contrast to the analysis \cite{Brandenburg:1998xw}, which was numerical, our results are presented in closed analytic form which allows one to explicitly study the high energy (or $m_{q} \to 0$) limit of the relevant spin-spin density matrix elements which differ from the naive $m_q=0$ values due to the residual quark mass effects.
+In contrast to the analysis \cite{Brandenburg:1998xw}, which was numerical, our results are presented in closed analytic form, which allows one to explicitly study the high energy (or $m_{q} \to 0$) limit of the relevant spin--spin density matrix elements which differ from the naive $m_q=0$ values due to the residual quark mass effects.

-The longitudinal polarization of massive quark pairs produced in $e^+e^-$-interactions affects the shape of the energy spectrum of their secondary decay leptons.
-For example, the longitudinal spin-spin correlation effects in pair produced top quarks and antitop quarks will lead to correlation effects of the energy spectra of their secondary decay leptons and antileptons.
+The longitudinal polarization of massive quark pairs produced in $e^+e^-$ interactions affects the shape of the energy spectrum of their secondary decay leptons.
+For example, the longitudinal spin--spin correlation effects in pair produced top quarks and antitop quarks will lead to correlation effects of the energy spectra of their secondary decay leptons and antileptons.
 We discuss in detail the $m_q\to 0$ limit of the relevant polarized structure functions and the role of the $O(\alpha_s)$ residual mass effects which are mostly relevant for charm and bottom quarks for energies at and above the $Z$ and for top quarks at the highest energy $\sqrt{q^2}=1000\GeV$.
-We delineate how residual mass effects contribute to the various spin-flip and non-flip terms in the $m_q\to 0$ limit for each of the three spin-spin correlation functions that describe the polar angle dependence of the longitudinal spin-spin correlations.
+We delineate how residual mass effects contribute to the various spin-flip and non-flip terms in the $m_q\to 0$ limit for each of the three spin--spin correlation functions that describe the polar angle dependence of the longitudinal spin--spin correlations.